Inferring Pitch from Coarse Spectral Features: Introduction

 Pitch describes how human ears and brains interpret acoustic signals.
 In order to characterize pitch in a quantitative fashion, researchers have been using fundamental frequency (F0) as the physical surrogate of pitch, where F0 refers to the lowest frequency of a periodic sound waveform.

 It is widely recognized that the key predictor of the pitch of a sound is its \textbf{\textit{periodicity}}.
 The definition of F0 has an assumption that overtones are perfectly periodic in the frequency domain, and likewise acoustic signals are perfectly periodic in the time domain.
-However, this is not necessarily true in practice.For example, all string instruments produce overtones that are slightly sharper than ideal harmonics, due to effective shortening of the string at higher frequencies \cite{moorer1975segmentation}.
+However, this is not necessarily true in practice.
+For example, all string instruments produce overtones that are slightly sharper than ideal harmonics, due to effective shortening of the string at higher frequencies \cite{moorer1975segmentation, traube2000estimating}.
 The minor inharmonicity makes the sound waveforms not perfectly periodic.
-But since the deviation is only a few percent, the waveforms are called \textit{quasi-periodic}.
+But since the deviation is only a few percent, the waveforms are called \emph{quasi-periodic}.

 So is human voice.
 From an articulatory point of view, F0 is the frequency at which vocal folds vibrate in voiced sounds.
 Voiced speech signals consist of periodic signals and random perturbations.
-The random component is mostly jitter and shimmer, which are quantified as the cycle-to-cycle variations of F0 and amplitude.
-Since the perturbations are small, human voice is also deemed quasi-periodic.
+The random component is mostly jitter and shimmer, which are quantified as the cycle-to-cycle variations of F0 and amplitude \cite{teixeira2013vocal}.
+Human voice is also deemed quasi-periodic with small perturbations.

 Given the nature of musical sound and human voice, the abstract notion of F0 does not entirely apply to sound in the real world.
-Researchers in the past have investigated this phenomenon; e.g., \cite{shepard1964circularity} discussed \textit{Shepard tone illusion}, suggesting that perceived pitch can not be adequately represented by a purely rectilinear scale because of the circularity of pitch space.
-Other than that, pitch perception also involves a number of non-F0 cues, such as sound intensity \cite{neuhoff1996doppler} and temporal envelope \cite{kong2006temporal}.
+Researchers in the past have investigated this phenomenon; e.g., \cite{shepard1964circularity} discusses \textit{Shepard tone illusion}, suggesting that perceived pitch can not be adequately represented by a purely rectilinear scale because of the circularity of pitch space \cite{burns1981circularity, braus1995retracing, deutsch2010paradox}.
+A substantial number of literature has discussed the impact of voice quality on facilitating pitch perception. \cite{swerts2001effect, honorof2005perception} is early work that presented the potential dependency of F0 on voice quality.
+And \cite{lee2009identifying, allen2014symmetric, kuang2015effect, kuang2015influence, kuang2016voice, kuang2018integrating} further discover that changes in spectral shape affect people's judgements of relative pitch height.
+Besides spectral slope, \cite{ kuang2016effect} suggests that vocal fry, as another voice quality cue, would bias listeners to perceive a lower pitch.
+More generally, phonation is an important correlate of tone perception for various tonal languages \cite{brunelle2009tone, yang2011phonation, garellek2013voice, yu2014role}.
+There are abundant other non-f0 cues for pitch perception, including sound intensity \cite{neuhoff1996doppler} and temporal envelope \cite{kong2006temporal}, to name a few.